Alfresco/docs-alfresco/content-services/latest/admin/import-transfer.md

 1. In the source repository, create a new folder in **Company Home > Data Dictionary > Transfers > Transfer Target Groups > Default Group**.

-    1. In the **New Folder** window specify a name, for example, Replica.
+    1. In the **New Folder** window specify a name, for example, `Replica`.
 You can add a title and description, if you wish.

         A rule defined on the **Default Group** folder specializes the type of any folder created in it.